Research Assistant Professor, School of Public Health

 The University of Hong Kong 's highest priorities are to create opportunities for the very best academic talents to excel and to advance human knowledge to the benefit of society.
 We serve the needs of Hong Kong, the wider region and the rest of the world.

 Department: School of Public Health (22400)

-Applications are invited for appointment as Research Assistant Professor in the School of Public Health (Ref.: 503479), to commence as soon as possible on a two-year fixed-term basis, with the possibility of renewal subject to funding availability and satisfactory performance.
+Applications are invited for appointment as Research Assistant Professor in Epidemiology and Biostatistics in the School of Public Health (Ref.: 503699), to commence as soon as possible on a two-year fixed-term basis, with the possibility of renewal subject to satisfactory performance.

 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.
 At current rates, salaries tax does not exceed 15% of gross income.
 The appointment will attract a contract-end gratuity and University contribution to a retirement benefits scheme, totalling up to 15% of basic salary.

-The University only accept online application for the post.
-Applicants should apply online and upload an up-to-date C.V. and research publication list.
-Review of applications will commence March 31, 2021 and continue until May 31, 2021, or until the post is filled, whichever is earlier.
+The University only accepts online applications for the above post.
+Applicants should apply online and upload an up-to-date C.V.
+Review of applications will start on April 27, 2021 and continue until June 30, 2021, or until the post is filled, whichever is earlier.